 If you know any member employed in the firm where you intend to write the letter of interest then address the letter to that known person.
 By this, you are making sure that your letter will be read and considered while it is passed on to the appropriate department.
 Or else, you could even mention some recommendations or the people you personally know inside the contents of the letter.

 Sample Letter of interest:

 All said and done, let us attempt writing a sample letter of interest keeping all the discussed factors in mind.
-Again, remember that the letter of interest should be clean, clear, formatted and upto the point.
+Again, remember that this letter of interest should be formatted, clear, and up to the point.
 Here, consider this letter of interest written below: